 Reel Peak Films helps magazines and newspapers produce films with journalistic integrity and cinematic quality.
-Founder Shaul Schwarz partners award-winning still photographers with seasoned film editors and producers to create content for online publication.
+Founders Shaul Schwarz and Christina Clusiau partner award-winning still photographers with seasoned film editors and producers to create content for online publication.
 This process provides legacy media with web films that enrich reader experience and stand up alongside top-quality written journalism.
 Reel Peak also produces documentary features, commercials and television content.

 WHO ARE WE?